-• Westwood College, Inc.
+Westwood College, Inc.

-Complaint, People of the State of Illinois v.
+o Complaint, People of the State of Illinois v.
 Westwood College, Inc. et al., No. 12 CH 01587 (Cir.
 Ct.
 Cook County Jan.
-18, 2012); Second Amended Complaint, Doc.
+18, 2012); Second

+Amended Complaint, Doc.
 No. 57, No. 14-cv-03786 (U.S. Dist.
 Ct., N. Dist.
 Ill.
 Sept.
 30, 2014); Settlement entered on October 9, 2015.

-57. Through these investigations and enforcement actions, the States have uncovered a wide array of predatory practices employed by abusive for-profit schools.
-These practices commonly include unfair and harassing recruitment tactics, false and misleading representations to consumers and prospective students designed to induce enrollment in the schools, the recruitment and enrollment of students unable to benefit from the education sought, and the creation, guarantee, and funding of predatory private student loans.

-58. In fact, the Rule was promulgated in large part as a result of state and federal investigations into for-profit schools, in particular with respect to the misconduct of Corinthian, formerly one of the largest educational institutions in the United States with over a hundred thousand students at campuses throughout the country.

-59. State and federal investigations uncovered that Corinthian committed numerous violations of state and federal law in advertising, recruiting, enrolling, and providing financing to students.
-The judgments against Corinthian of well over a billion dollars, largely for restitution of tuition and fees paid by students injured by Corinthian's misconduct, were never paid when Corinthian closed its schools and subsequently filed for bankruptcy.

-60. In the wake of such investigations and enforcement actions against for-profit schools, state attorneys general have attempted to help students affected by institutional misconduct obtain federal student loan forgiveness.
+- a wide array of predatory practices employed by abusive for-profit schools.
+These practices commonly include unfair and harassing recruitment tactics, false and misleading representations to consumers and prospective students designed to induce enrollment in the schools, the recruitment and enrollment of students unable to benefit from the education sought, and the creation, guarantee, and funding of predatory private student loans. - 62.
+In fact, the Rule was promulgated in large part as a result of state and federal investigations into for-profit schools, in particular with respect to the misconduct of Corinthian, formerly one of the largest educational institutions in the United States with over a hundred thousand students at campuses throughout the country. - 63.
+State and federal investigations uncovered that Corinthian committed numerous violations of state and federal law in advertising, recruiting, enrolling, and providing financing to students.
+The judgments against Corinthian of well over a billion dollars, largely for restitution of tuition and fees paid by students injured by Corinthian's misconduct, were never paid when Corinthian closed its schools and subsequently filed for bankruptcy. - 64.
+In the wake of such investigations and enforcement actions against for-profit schools, state attorneys general have attempted to help students affected by institutional misconduct obtain federal student loan forgiveness.